ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+then spread in cakes about an eighth of an inch
+j thick in the sun.
+They will dry enough in
 | three or four days to pack away in bags, which
 | should hang in adry room.”
 We consider the
 | tomato and rhubarb the moot he